Change Starts Here

 Respect for our surroundings isn’t just our responsibility, it’s a core value of who we want to be.
 We want you to think positively when you think Bonnaroo.
 That’s why, since day one on The Farm, we’ve sweat bullets in pursuit of sustainability.
 It’s also why the past few years, we’ve reported back to you on our sustainability successes.See The 2016 Sustainability Report

 Join the REFILL REVOLUTION and pre-purchase your beer cup when you buy your ticket!
 Last year these cups sold out on site FAST.
 We will be partnering once again with Steelys Drinkware and the Plastic Pollution Coalition to bring you a quality stainless steel beer cup!
 Purchase a beer cup during the ticket buying process or on site at any beverage stand with draft beer.
 Cups are $15 each and includes the durable cup with to-go carrying strap, filled with a cold beer — plus an additional $1 discount off all subsequent refills made with the cup at beer stands throughout the remainder of the festival.

 Additionally, you can help reduce our consumption of plastics by refilling your water bottles.
 In addition to our usual free high quality well water (similar to tap), we have free filtered drinking water stations to fill up your water bottle throughout the festival site.
 Your bottle can be filled and refilled an infinite number of times at any of the water refill mushrooms on site; in fact, all of the water at Bonnaroo is drinkable.
-It comes directly from our wells so there is no trucking in of water, which makes the program even more sustainable!Join The Revolution!
+It comes directly from our wells so there is no trucking in of water, which makes the program even more sustainable!Join The Revolution! (available soon)